zenml-io/zenml/docs/book/how-to/customize-docker-builds/how-to-reuse-builds.md

 # How to reuse builds

+When you run a pipeline, ZenML will check if a build with the same pipeline and stack exists.
+If it does, it will reuse that build.
+If it doesn't, ZenML will create a new build.
+This guide explains what a build is and the best practices around reusing builds.

 ## What is a build?

 A pipeline build is an encapsulation of a pipeline and the stack it was run on.
 It contains the Docker images that were built for the pipeline with all the requirements from the stack, integrations and the user.
 Optionally, it also contains the pipeline code.

-When you run a pipeline, ZenML will check if a build with the same pipeline and stack exists.
-If it does, it will reuse that build.
-If it doesn't, ZenML will create a new build.

 You can list all the builds for a pipeline using the CLI: